Content on this page requires a newer version of Adobe Flash Player.

 Preparation

-A manicurist prepares for a customer by ensuring that the working area and tools are sanitized and conveniently located.
-This might include sanitizing the working surface, such as a table top, placing clean metal implements into a jar with sanitizing liquid, and having sanitized towels and new tools such as orange sticks and emery boards arranged neatly near the working area.
+A manicurist prepares for a customer by ensuring that the working area and tools are germ-free and conveniently located.
+This might include sanitizing the working surface, such as a table top, placing clean metal implements into a jar with sanitize liquid, and having sanitized towels and new tools such as orange sticks and emery boards arranged neatly near the working area.
 Soaking liquids are not reused, and all water used can be boiled or otherwise sanitized.
 These preparations prevent the possible spread of disease.
 Proper lighting is also important.

 Services Provided